burovytsky/job4j_dreamjob/README.md

 ## Project "DreamJob"

-In that project has realized example of simple web application about job.
+This project has implemented an example of a simple web application for working with vacancies and candidates.

 Used technologies:
 - Apache Tomcat
 - PostgresSQL